Anastasiya-m4c/wool-silk_ecommerce/README.md

 ### Accessibility

 The colors have been carefully selected to comply with accessibility contrast standards, ensuring readability for all users.
-The site has been tested using the WAVE plugin on Chrome.
+The site has been tested using axeDevTools and acheived WCAG 2.1 Level A compliance.

-*(WAVE screenshot)*
+*( screenshot)*

 ---